BUILDING A CHINA-LITERATE GENERATION : CURRICULUM ENRICHMENT DAYS

-Our programmes are targeted at all of the major key stages with age-appropriate activities and content building skills and learnings accordingly.
-Knowledge and understanding is built through multiple ways including individual work, extension tasks, group-work activities and the development of key life skills, such as debating, role-play and public-speaking.
+Our China Challenge Days are targeted at all of the major key stages with age-appropriate activities and content building skills and learnings accordingly using a variety to tools including including individual work, extension tasks, group-work activities and the development of key life skills, such as debating, role-play and public-speaking.
+Choose from our range of China Challenge Days aimed at different Key Stages and themed around people, places, events in history and well-being.
+Scroll through our menu of options below or speak to us about a possible ‘a la carte’ option:

 Engage with China certainly added to the cultural capital of the students present.– Dr Simon Hulme